jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 Flows support different metrics out of the box, in addition to allowing the user to define their own custom metrics.

-Because not all Pods have the same role, they expose different kind of metrics:
+Because not all Pods have the same role, they expose different kinds of metrics: